 We experience some seasonal trends in the sale of our products that also may produce variations in quarterly results and financial condition.
 For example, sales to governments (particularly sales to the United States government) are often stronger in the third calendar quarter, consumer sales are often stronger in the fourth calendar quarter, and many customers whose fiscal and calendar years are the same spend their remaining capital budget authorizations in the fourth calendar quarter prior to new budget constraints in the first calendar quarter of the following year.
 European sales are often weaker during the summer months.
-Demand during the spring and early summer also may be adversely impacted by market anticipation of seasonal trends, our discounting of existing products may adversely affect our gross margin prior to or shortly after such product launches.
+Demand during the spring and early summer also may be adversely impacted by market anticipation of seasonal trends.
+Moreover, to the extent that we introduce new products in anticipation of seasonal demand trends, our discounting of existing products may adversely affect our gross margin prior to or shortly after such product launches.
 Typically, our third fiscal quarter is our weakest and our fourth fiscal quarter is our strongest.
 Many of the factors that create and affect seasonal trends are beyond our control.